emilyhorsman/bikeblog/content/posts/october-2023-riding-highlights/index.md

 Moody descent.

 {{< image src="DSCF4937.jpg" alt="Conzelman Rd in the dark facing fogged over hills" >}}

-The moon over the bridge was stunning.
-I would do this exact same ride every day.

 {{< image src="DSCF4934.jpg" alt="The moon over the Golden Gate Bridge and Salesforce tower." >}}